Updated November 2023

 A common requirement for touring caravan insurance, for example, is that wheel clamps must be used when the caravan is left unattended and unhitched from the towing vehicle, whilst wheel clamps and a hitchlock are used whilst the caravan is unattended but remains hitched to the towing vehicle.

 Things you will need in your car when driving abroad

 Although many driving rules and regulations have been standardised throughout Europe there are still national differences and for UK drivers it may not be immediately apparent that there are certain pieces of kit which it is essential to carry in your car in some countries of Europe and other items which it is recommended that you carry.

-A detailed list of compulsory equipment is published by the RAC in its leaflet about driving abroad, The Road to Freedom.
+A detailed list of compulsory equipment is published by the RAC in its leaflet about driving abroad, Driving aboard checklist.